luismr/luismachadoreis-dev-portfolio/README.md

 ## 🧪 Testing

 This project uses Vitest and React Testing Library for comprehensive testing.
+The test suite covers:

+- Component rendering and functionality
+- All featured projects (pudim.dev, carimbo.vip, singularideas.com.br, GitHub)
+- Project links and URLs
+- Project images and logos
+- Internationalization
+- Social links and navigation

 ```bash
 # Run tests in watch mode